open-xchange/appsuite-frontend/documentation/customize/portal-widget.md

 # An advertisement widget

 The simplest portal plugin comes without a side pop-up and shows static content on its tile.
-Two uses for this would be presenting an advertisement (or your daily creed, an often used check list....) or showing a link list (for example to other parts of an company's intranet that are not integrated into the AppSuite (yet)).
+Two uses for this would be presenting an advertisement (or your daily creed, an often used check list....) or showing a link list (for example to other parts of an company's intranet that are not integrated into the OX App Suite (yet)).
 We will now build an advertisement, which is just a slogan.

 The beauty of this is that we do not have any dependencies (for example needing another module like the file store), so the content of our `manifest.json` is rather simple: